 Collision avoidance technology systems use multiple sensors to provide a driver with information about the immediate environment surrounding the vehicle.
 These systems are able to sense other vehicles and road users, including pedestrians and bicycle riders, or objects near the vehicle.
 Audio and visual alerts help drivers to avoid potential crashes.

 Some collision avoidance systems interact with the operation of the vehicle, such as autonomous emergency braking, where a vehicle’s brakes may be applied independently of the driver.
 Other systems alert the driver, providing warnings on potential dangers including:

-- Forward crashes
+- Forward crashes (nose to tail crashes)

 - Pedestrians and bicycle riders